Are you a born leader and possess strong communication and interpersonal skills? If yes, consider a career as a Chief Financial Officer.

 CFOs administer and coordinate the accounting and financial operations within organisations and companies.
 They plan, oversee, and manage the finances of a company for immediate, short-term, and long-term goals.

 To become a CFO in Australia, you must complete a formal finance, business, economics, or accounting degree.
 A Master's qualification and a Certified Public Accountant examination enhance your credentials for an entry role.

-In this article, you will learn all about what a CFO does, their duties, the skills they require, where they work, and the pathway to becoming one.
+In this article, you will learn what CFOs do, their duties, required skills, qualification requirements, courses, degrees, career paths, where they work, salary, and the pathway to becoming one.

 1. Who Is A CFO?